 "Be careful, your majesty," said the witch.
 "You are new to the power, and your familiar spirit will try to lead you to its own ends."

 "Your further council is not required," said the Queen.
 She rang for the sentries.
-"Take this old crone out of the township.
-And give her gold.
-And remember, old one, that your pardon is valid only outside the bounds of this castle and the adjoining town.
+"Take this old crone away, and give her gold.
+But remember, old one, that your pardon is valid only outside the bounds of this castle and the adjoining town.
 If you ever return, you'll face the noose again."

 "No ritual, oh queen," said the mirror.
 "Merely a favor.
-In the town below there is a church, and there are many such churches in your kingdom, and priests and friars, and even a bishop.
+In the town there is a church, and there are many such churches in your kingdom, and priests, and friars, and even a bishop.
 You must cast them out.
-Pull down the churches, raze their foundations, and outlaw these holy clergy.
+Pull down the churches and outlaw these holy clergy.
 Do this, and I will make you the most beautiful creature in the world."